Zavins/fablix-movie/README.md

 ### With index

+**Optimization 1: Index created on stars and movies table to speed up search**

 > CREATE INDEX stars_name_index ON stars (name);
 > CREATE INDEX movies_title_director_index ON movies (title, director);

-All parsing finished in 199572ms
+All parsing finished in 199572ms.

+It is 1078 seconds faster than without index.

 ### With index and batch insert

-Batch insert is used when inserting into movies, stars, and stars_in_movies tables.
+**Optimization 2: Batch insert is used when inserting into movies, stars, and stars_in_movies tables.**

 All parsing finished in 189250ms

-### With index, batch insert, and genre id cache

-All parsing finished in 183549ms
+It is 10 seconds faster than only with optimization 1.

 ### With index, batch insert, genre id cache, movie id cache, and star id cache

+**Optimization 3: Use hash map to cache genre id, movie id, and star id to avoid querying database.
+Also used hash set to check for duplicated records, avoiding querying database.
+These data structures allow O(1) time complexity for checking and inserting.**

 All parsing finished in 180086ms

+It is 9 seconds faster than only with optimization 1 and 2.

 ### With index, batch insert, genre id cache, movie id cache, star id cache, and auto commit off

+Optimization 4: auto commit off. (not counted)

 All parsing finished in 21873ms

 ## Inconsistent Data

-### MainParser
+The txt files are in the ./xml-parser folder.

 movie-duplicates.txt records the movies that are already in the database, which means the title, year, and director all match an existing record.

 movie-errors.txt records the movies that caused an error when parsing mains243.xml, with reason in the file.

-### ActorParser

 star-duplicates.txt records the stars that are already in the database, which means the name and birth year all match an existing record.

 star-errors.txt records the stars that caused an error when parsing actors63.xml, with reason in the file.

-### CastParser

 movie-not-found.txt records the movies that are not found in movies63.xml or database when parsing casts124.xml.